FablabSaigon/mobile-fablab/pages/pages-root-folder/index.md

   title: "Who are we?"
   url: 'http://mobile.fablabsaigon.org/who-we-are/'
   image: logofablab.png
   text: 'Fablab Saigon started in March 2014.
-A Fablab is a small-scale workshop offering (personal) digital fabrication.'
+A Fablab is a small-scale workshop offering (personal) digital fabrication.                                    '
 #
 # Use the call for action to show a button on the frontpage
 #